pulumi/examples/testing-unit-ts-mocks-jest/README.md

     In a few moments, the tests should pass.

 1. If you'd like to deploy the program as well, run `pulumi up`.
-In a few moments, the FunctionUrl will emitted as a Pulumi [stack output](https://www.pulumi.com/docs/intro/concepts/stack/#outputs):
+In a few moments, the `FunctionUrl` of the `timeURL` Lambda will be emitted as a Pulumi [stack output](https://www.pulumi.com/docs/intro/concepts/stack/#outputs) called `audioURL`:

     ```bash
     ...